DQL¶

 A typical application scenario for Rollup functions is Counter Metrics processing.

-For Prometheus Counter-type Metrics, directly using raw values for aggregation is meaningless because Counters are monotonically increasing.
-First, calculate the rate or increment for each time series, then perform aggregation.
+For Prometheus Counter type Metrics, aggregating using raw values directly is meaningless because Counters are monotonically increasing.
+It is necessary to first calculate the growth rate for each time series, and then perform aggregation.

-*Problem Example: Assume there are two servers' request counters:
+Problem Example: Assume there are request counters for two servers:*

 {